 Smaller 12-14-inch chainsaws are generally best suited to pruning limbs, clearing your yard of fallen branches or small trees, cutting firewood, or sawing lumber.
 Saws with a 16-inch bar and heftier horse-power can be relied on for cutting down more medium-sized trees, clearing trails, etc.

-Bigger is not always better, but for heavier work, you’ll likely consider power to be of more importance than weight, and you’ll want a motor that will keep up.
+Bigger is not always better, but for heavier work, you’ll likely consider power tools to be of more importance than weight, and you’ll want a motor that will keep up.
 For this list, we’ve only included one saw over 16 inches a 20-inch Husqvarna.
 This is the type of saw you’ll want to consider if you are planning to fell larger trees or clear large areas of land.

 As you continue your chainsaw comparison, you’ll notice that smaller saws are more often powered by a battery, while larger, more powerful saws continue to utilize gas-powered engines.
-If you’re looking for a gas powered chainsaw designed for maximum fuel efficiency, check out the Echo chainsaw review for more in-depth information.
+If you’re looking for a gas chainsaw designed for maximum fuel efficiency, check out the Echo chainsaw review for more in-depth information.
 You may also notice, however, that the lines are beginning to blur between these motors, and plenty of medium-strength to just plain strong battery-powered models are becoming common.

 A third type of chainsaw we won’t be discussing in this article is the pole saw, which is useful for tasks such as pruning small branches that are out of your reach.